Xuan-1998/LPSim/README.md

 ## Acknowledgments

-This repository and code have been developed and maintained by Pavan Yedavalli, Ignacio Garcia Dorado, Krishna Kumar, and Paul Waddell.
-This work heavily derives from Ignacio Garcia Dorado's [Automatic Urban Modeling project](http://www.ignaciogarciadorado.com/p/2014_EG/2014_EG.html).
+This repository and code have been developed and maintained by Xuan Jiang, Xin Peng, Johan Agerup, Emin Burak Onat, and Raja Sengupta.
+This work heavily derives from Pavan Yedavalli's [Microsimulation analysis for network traffic assignment project](https://scholar.google.com/citations?view_op=view_citation&hl=en&user=HRLwH5oAAAAJ&citation_for_view=HRLwH5oAAAAJ:2osOgNQ5qMEC).

-If this code is used in any shape or form for your project, please cite this paper accordingly:

-P. Yedavalli, K. Kumar, and P. Waddell, “Microsimulation Analysis for Network Traffic Assignment (MANTA) at Metropolitan-Scale for Agile Transportation Planning,” arXiv:2007.03614 [physics], Jul.
-2020, Available: http://arxiv.org/abs/2007.03614.

 Thank you!